 Project yourself into a different world; a fantasy world... one that may seem familiar to you.
-In this world, we watch, blindly, as our farms turn to deserts, our cities are flooded, and our population explodes.
+In this world, we watch, blindly, as our farms turn to deserts, our cities are flooded, and our wildlife goes extinct.
 This world is ailing, but we optimistically look forward to better times when technology will solve all our problems.

 But will it?
 Can environmental bureaucrats re-engineer our society to be more green?
 We trust them with our lives and our environment, even as they unleash unproven technology to unexpected consequences.
 We may laugh at their antics and their solutions, but we are optimists and they are powerful.